elunna/nerfhack-changelog/README.md

 * Demonic bribes are much more expensive.

 ### Dragons
-* Overall, dragons have been overhauled to more closely resemble the versions in SLASH'EM.
+* Dragons have been overhauled to more closely resemble the versions in SLASH'EM and FIQHack.
 * An attempt has been made to make each dragon have a special quality or perk.
 * Part of the challenge in SLASH'EM was that adult dragons (and therefore dragon scales) were more difficult to come by.
 Baby dragons are plentiful and can potentially be tamed and grown up into adults, but with the large gap in levels the process is long and difficult.
 It's possible they might not be guaranteed in Ludios or the Castle anymore either, but the increased frequency means they should show up in Gehennom much more often.

 #### Baby dragon changes
-* All baby dragons are level 4 and difficulty 7 (SLASHEM)
+* Most baby dragons are level 4 and difficulty 6 (SLASHEM)
-* Reduced their size from HUGE to LARGE (eliminates possible knockback on the player)
+* Their size has been reduced from HUGE to LARGE (eliminates possible knockback on the player)
 * Reduced their weight from 1500 to 1000.
-* black baby dragons are difficulty 9 since they can drain life
 * They can generate randomly in the dungeon with a frequency of 1, but not in Gehennom
 * Baby dragons get a special 1d6 bite attack instead of a 2d6 physical bite (K-Mod).
-  * For most dragons, it matches their adult breath attack (red = fire bite, blue = shock bite, etc)
+* For most dragons, it matches their adult breath attack (red = fire bite, blue = shock bite, etc).
 * All baby dragons get an additional 1d6 claw attack

 **Specific tweaks:**

 * baby dragon alignments match their adult counterparts (Evil)
 * baby red dragons can berserk
-* baby blue dragons are slightly faster at speed 12.
+* baby blue dragons are slightly faster at speed 12
-* baby green dragons are slightly higher level and difficulty, and regenerate.
+* baby green dragons regenerate, and are slightly higher level and difficulty
-* baby yellow dragons also get a passive acid attack.
+* baby yellow dragons get a passive acid attack
-* baby gray dragons also flank.
+* baby gray dragons flank
-* baby white dragons are weaker.
+* baby white dragons are weaker
-* Baby gray dragons get a disenchanting bite.
+* baby gray dragons get a disenchanting bite
-* Baby black dragons get a drain life attack.
+* baby black dragons get a drain life attack (and level 7 difficulty)

 #### Adult dragon changes
 * They get a 3d8 bite and 2d4 claw attacks, and are frequency 2.
-* speed has been increased from 12 to 20, and have a small buff to their claw attacks (FIQ)
+* Their speed has been increased from 12 to 20, and have a small buff to their claw attacks (FIQ)
 * all dragons stalk/follow the player (FIQ)

 **Specific tweaks:**
 * red dragons can berserk
 * blue dragons are faster (speed 24)
-* green dragons are slightly higher level and regenerate
+* green dragons regenerate and are slightly higher level
 * orange dragons get a engulf digestion attack
 * black dragons get a terrifying roar
 * yellow dragons get a passive acid splash attack
 * white dragons are weaker than other dragons
-* gray dragons can flank.
+* gray dragons can flank
+* shimmering dragons have displacement and resist stunning

 ### Misc monster changes

-* all quest GUARDIAN colors were changed to cyan
+* all quest guardian colors were changed to cyan
 * all A monsters are immune to death magic (xnh)
 * baluchitherium is now huge; strengthened claw attack from 5d4 to 5d12; increased difficulty
 * all bats can see invisible
 * captains are considered princes (xnh)
 * captains and watch captains generate with keys (Evil)
 * centaurs will keep their distance from the player naturally (xnh)
-* changlings turn back to their base form when killed (SLASH'EM)
 * couatls get sleep and shock resistance (Fourk)
 * couatls get a stunning gaze and can generate invisible
 * Deep ones and deeper ones also have thick skin.